-The Science Faculty consists of 8 fully qualified in science teaching staff and 3 technicians who support the delivery of high quality teaching and learning.
-The Department is led by Mr Maher email@example.com Students benefit from a fully equipped set of laboratories and a practical and hand-on approach to learning.
-In addition, there is a dedicated ICT suite within the science building and an eco-garden on the school grounds.
+The Science Faculty consists of 7 fully qualified in science teaching staff and 3 technicians who support the delivery of high quality teaching and learning.
+The Department is led by Mr Maher email@example.com Pupils benefit from a fully equipped set of laboratories and a practical and hand-on approach to learning.
+In addition, there is a dedicated ICT suite within the science building and extensive school grounds for studying the environment.

-Students follow a modular approach to Science where all three sciences are fully covered.
-Year 7 and 8 are placed in ability sets across half year groups.
-Regular formal and informal assessment helps teachers and students know what is needed for continual improvement.
+Pupils follow a modular approach to Science where all three sciences are fully covered.
+Year 7 and 8 are taught in ILEARN classes with one of those being the Gifted and Talented Group.
+Regular formal and informal assessment helps teachers and pupils know what is needed for continual improvement.
 The curriculum provides opportunities for pupils to:

 - research, experiment, discuss and develop arguments